CM4all/beng-proxy/doc/translation.rst

 - ``LHTTP_HOST``: the “Host” request header for ``LHTTP_PATH``

-- ``CONCURRENCY``: a 16 bit integer specifying the maximum number of concurrent requests to this server (LHTTP only currently)
+- ``CONCURRENCY``: a 16 bit integer specifying the maximum number of concurrent requests to this server (LHTTP and Multi-WAS only)

 - ``NON_BLOCKING``: If present, make the socket passed to a child process non-blocking (LHTTP only currently).
 This is needed by NodeJS